Wildlander-mod/Support/Docs/FAQ.md

 Once you have checked all of those you can apply the following tweaks.

-1) Attempt to disable borderless winow in <ultimate Skyrim>\content\mods\UltSky 4.1.0 Core Files\SKSE\Plugins\OneTweak.ini.
-If you want to play Fullscreen after doing this instead of windowed you will also need to change BFullScreen to 1 in content\profiles\UltSky 4.1.0 (preset you play)\Skyrimpref.ini.
+1) Attempt to disable borderless winow in <ultimate Skyrim>\content\mods\UltSky (Version Number) Core Files\SKSE\Plugins\OneTweak.ini.
+If you want to play Fullscreen after doing this instead of windowed you will also need to change BFullScreen to 1 in content\profiles\UltSky (preset you play)\Skyrimpref.ini.
 (This makes your computer focuses on the game and give a good +10 fps boost, at the expense of speedy alt-tabs)

-2) Lower your Graphics preset, or adjust content\profiles\UltSky 4.1.0 (preset you play)\Skyrimpref.ini	reduce the iShadowMapResolution (can be changed to 1024 or 512), fShadowDistance and fGrassMaxStartFadeDistance.
+2) Lower your Graphics preset, or adjust content\profiles\UltSky (preset you play)\Skyrimpref.ini	reduce the iShadowMapResolution (can be changed to 1024 or 512), fShadowDistance and fGrassMaxStartFadeDistance.

 3) Open Mod Organiser, Disable the Mod Ultsky <version> Dyndolod on the left pane, setup and run the reqtificator [guide here](https://github.com/phinocio/UltimateSkyrim/blob/master/Docs/FAQ.md#how-do-i-install-the-reqtificator).
 (This one affects the performance by about 3 to 6 fps in certain open areas at the expense of  a better looking far landscape